konigio/konigio.github.io/docs/The_Case_for_Semantic_Modeling.md

 @namespace("com.example.analytics.v1")
 protocol Analytics {

   record Like {
     string type;
     string actor;
     string object;
     long endTime;
   }
 }
 ```

-Given a stream of such records you compute some interesting metrics including:
+Given a stream of such records you can compute some interesting metrics including:

-*  The number of times that a given object has been liked
+*  The number of times that a given social media posting has been liked
 *  The number of times that a given actor has liked something

-You produce reports that aggregate these metrics by day, week and month.

-Your product manager is delighted with these reports.
+You might produce reports that aggregate these metrics by day, week and month.
+The product manager is delighted with the result.

 A couple months later, she asks that you slice the metrics based on the educational organization to
 which the actor belongs.